 Back then, most data warehouses were built from scratch and installed on prem.
 That meant a lot of money spent on hardware and software plus the people to maintain them.
 Even if the data warehouse was hosted elsewhere, you were still buying the hardware and software necessary for them to run.

 For large organizations, it still paid off to build a data warehouse.
-Sure, data warehouses were very expensive, and most of the money was spent on overhead.
+Sure, it was very expensive and most of the money was spent on overhead.
 But it was the only way to obtain the critical business insights that could be derived from analyzing vast quantities of your data.

-Today, the costs for using a data warehouse are significantly less than they used to be.
+Today, the costs of a data warehouse are significantly less than they used to be.
 With Data Warehouse As a Service (DWaaS) providers such as Redshift, BigQuery, and Azure, infrastructure costs typically tend to be less, and some of the headaches of getting set up and maintenance have been taken off your shoulders.
-And with full-service DWaaS such as Panoply, set up and maintenance costs have dropped dramatically.
+And with full-service DWaaS such as Panoply, setup and maintenance costs have dropped dramatically.

-As a result, when you create a modern data warehouse, you spend less on overhead and more on uncovering insights hidden in your business data -- insights that can make the difference between failure and success.
+As a result, when you use a modern data warehouse, you spend less on overhead and more on uncovering insights hidden in your business data—insights that can make the difference between failure and success.

 To estimate the cost of a data warehouse, there are several components you need to consider:

 The most straightforward cost you'll pay is for your hardware and software infrastructure.